Developer

 import { permissions } from '@forge/api';

-const isPermitted = permissions.hasScope('storage:app')
+const isPermitted = permissions.hasScope('write:confluence-content')

 Check if backend permission is granted